20-minute listen

 01:36 – How the new policy differs from what came before.

-To receive any benefit from the incentives offered as part of the policy, companies must disclose all relevant and non-privileged information about misconduct.
-The new policy is considered more stringent than what was applied during the Trump administration in terms of how it restricts the circumstances under which companies can obtain cooperation credit, essentially ruling out partial credit.
+Companies must disclose all relevant and non-privileged information about misconduct to receive any benefit from the incentives offered as part of the policy.
+The new policy is considered more stringent than what was applied during the Trump administration regarding how it restricts the circumstances under which companies can obtain cooperation credit, essentially ruling out partial credit.
 The announcement of the new policy also appears to strongly emphasize the issue of recidivism and a holistic view of a company’s entire track record.
 As noted in K&L Gates’ alert, misconduct at the target company disclosed under the policy will not factor into the DOJ’s recidivism analysis for the acquiring company.
-However, this does not apply to misconduct that is already public or required to be disclosed.
+However, this does not apply to misconduct that is already public or must be disclosed.

 03:56 – The trend towards incentivizing self-disclosure goes hand-in-hand with the growing difficulty of uncovering misconduct.